| Title: | Dynamic Structural Equation Models |

 Not used |

-Conditional quantile residuals cannot be calculated when using family = "fixed"
+Conditional quantile residuals cannot be calculated when using family = "fixed", because

 state-variables are fixed at available measurements and hence the conditional distribution is a Dirac